hybridgroup/cylon-joystick/README.md

-# Cylon.js For Joystick
+# Cylon.js For Joysticks and Controllers

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for Joystick.
+This repository contains the Cylon adaptor for the PS3 controller, the Xbox 360 controller, or any other joysticks and game controllers that are compatible with the Simple DirectMedia Layer (SDL)(http://www.libsdl.org/)

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)